Interviewee: Niya Bates, Public Historian of African-American Life and Culture at Thomas Jefferson’s Monticello

 JP: Wonderful.
 Yeah.
 Well, would you like to just describe the scene a little bit?
 Um, Although our listeners can’t see that you know, it’s uh, I’m sure they’ll be able to maybe picture certain elements.
 What are we looking at?
 Where are we?
 How are you feeling?

-DMcD: Sure.
+DM: Sure.
 We’re basically in Jefferson’s backyard.
-We’re at the West Lawn at Monticello sitting at the very back of the garden.
-You can see near us some serpentine flower beds, to our left is one of the oldest trees on the mountain top. actually on the other side of the green tree that you’re all looking at is maybe one tree that we think to Cedar we think it was here when Jefferson and the enslaved Community were here.
-Uh, just down the hill to our right
+We’re at the West Lawn at Monticello sitting at the very back [4:30] of the garden.
+You can see near us some serpentine flower beds, to our left is one of the oldest trees on the mountain top.
+Actually on the other side of the green tree that you’re all looking at is maybe one tree that we think, cedar, we think it was here when Jefferson and the enslaved community were here.
+Uh, just down the hill to our right.

 JP: Is it just that tree right there to the left?

 JP: Thanks.
-Um and so you were a UVA graduate correct?
+Um and so you were a UVA [6:30] graduate, correct?
 At the Carter G. Woodson Institute.

 NB: That’s right.
 Yeah.
 I’m a “double Hoo.”
 I have a bachelor’s in African and African American Studies and a graduate degree in Architectural History and Historic Preservation.